jfro/butteredurls/README.md

 ### v1.0

-Lessn was the original personal URL shortening service, written by Shaun Inman <http://shauninman.com/>.
+Lessn was the original personal URL shortening service, written by [Shaun Inman](http://shauninman.com/).
 It required PHP, MySQL, and mod_rewrite.

 ### v1.1

-Buttered URLs is a fork of Lessn by Jeremy Knope <http://github.com/jfro>.
+Buttered URLs is a Lessn [fork](http://github.com/jfro/butteredurls) by [Jeremy Knope](http://buttered-cat.com/).
 Buttered URLs added logging, custom URLs, migration mechanism, and support for more database types.

 ### v2.0

-Lessn More is a fork of Buttered URLs by Alan Hogan <http://github.com/alanhogan>.
+Lessn More is a Buttered URLs [fork](http://github.com/alanhogan/lessnmore) by [Alan Hogan](http://alanhogan.com/).
-Lessn More increased the robustness and flexibility of the insertion algorithm, prevented slug conflicts, updated the bookmarklets, added multiple auto-shorten modes, banned word lists, and enhanced security.
+Lessn More increased the robustness of the insertion algorithm, prevented slug conflicts, updated the bookmarklets, added multiple auto-shorten modes, banned word lists, and enhanced security.